Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/sql-server/README.md

 6. In Windows Firewall, click on advanced settings and in Outbound Rules, disable "Block network access for R local user accounts in SQL Server instance xxxx".
 7. Execute the files in the setup folder in SQL Server Management Studio: aml_model.sql, aml_connection.sql, AutoMLGetMetrics.sql, AutoMLPredict.sql and AutoMLTrain.sql
 8. Create an Azure Machine Learning Workspace.
 You can use the instructions at: [https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-manage-workspace ](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-manage-workspace)
-9. Create a config.json file file using the subscription id, resource group name and workspace name that you use to create the workspace.
+9. Create a config.json file file using the subscription id, resource group name and workspace name that you used to create the workspace.
 The file is described at: [https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#workspace)
 10. Create an Azure service principal.
 You can do this with the commands:
 ```sh
    az login
    az account set --subscription subscriptionid
    az ad sp create-for-rbac --name principlename --password password
 ```
-11. Insert the values <tenant>, <AppId> and <password> returned by create-for-rbac above into the aml_connection table.
-Set <path> as the absolute path to your config.json file.
+11. Insert the values \<tenant\>, \<AppId\> and \<password\> returned by create-for-rbac above into the aml_connection table.
+Set \<path\> as the absolute path to your config.json file.
 Set the name to “Default”.

 <a name="ssms2019"></a>
 ## Setup using SQL Server Management Studio for SQL Server 2019 on Linux